 - All intended families are pre-screened and ready to start the surrogacy process

-Finding intended parents with a surrogacy agency will always be completely free to you as a prospective surrogate.
-While each professional will be different, here’s what your general process will look like:
+Finding intended parents with a surrogacy agency is always free to you as a prospective surrogate.

 - Whether they already have kids

 While some specific characteristics may increase the time you wait to find an intended family, you always have the right to set your standards.
 After all, working with the right intended parents is integral to a successful surrogacy journey.

 Next, you’ll create a surrogate profile that will be presented to intended parents who meet your preferences.

 - Who you are

 - What you’re looking for in a surrogacy journey

 - Why you’ve decided to become a surrogate